 Brand guidelines must include detailed specifications for logo usage, color palettes, typography hierarchies, and messaging tonality, among other elements.
 Olipop effectively used color and photography in their brand guidelines to highlight different aspects of their brand, creating a visually appealing and cohesive brand identity.

 Companies must be cautious and avoid potential pitfalls during the rebranding process.
-Some of these pitfalls include losing track of the evolving preferences of the target audience, failing to align internal stakeholders, or sacrificing brand authenticity in the pursuit of trendiness.
+Some of these pitfalls include losing track of the target audience’s evolving preferences, failing to align with internal stakeholders, or sacrificing brand authenticity in pursuit of trendiness.

 By following a well-defined rebranding checklist and seeking expert branding services, organizations can confidently navigate these obstacles and emerge with a revitalized brand identity that captivates and inspires their audience.